SeldonIO/seldon-server/README.md

 ## Get Started

-It takes a few minutes to install Seldon on a Kubernertes cluster.
+It takes a few minutes to install Seldon on a Kubernetes cluster.
 Visit our [install guide](http://docs.seldon.io/install.html) and read our [tech docs](http://docs.seldon.io).

 ## Community & Support